Welcome to the Great Dislocation.

 Folks from those dense and expensive markets aren’t just moving to the suburbs.
 San Francisco 49ers fans are moving to Boise and Denver.
 Lovers of NYC theatre are moving to Florida, New England, Tampa Bay Area, Upstate New York and, did I mention – Florida?

 Sometimes these moves are driven by weather, cost, or other location-specific factors.
 These make a destination appealing for what may be regarded as a short stay.
 Often folks are returning to their place of origin, to live with or near parents.

 That means that the markets in many secondary and even tertiary cities like Rochester, NY, Durham, NC, and Austin, TX are healthy or even thriving.
 I’m told that trying to find a rental home in the suburbs of Denver is brutally challenging, with multiple bidders and homes being rented in hours or days.
 An apartment investor I spoke to recently has been getting multiple unsolicited bids to purchase his Kansas City apartment complex at prices in excess of what he saw before COVID.
 And, according to Laura, a renter I recently interviewed, “prices in Kansas City are definitely higher than they were before COVID.”

 It’s not that these markets don’t have their own version of the Great Dislocation.
-Virtually all of them are seeing some of the similar trends we’re seeing in those most expensive cities.
+Virtually all of them are seeing some of the similar trends that we’re seeing in those most expensive cities.
 But in contrast to SF and NYC, secondary cities have both an influx of new people and internal dislocation.
 The net effect is bringing changes within those cities, but not the huge decrease in rents that the most dense and expensive urban centers are seeing.

 So, what’s next for the balance of 2020 and into 2021?